Top 5 Safety Tips for Manufacturing

 • Promote behavioral change through repetition

-Along with the safety training, your manufacturing operation will need to conduct regular safety meetings.
+Along with safety training, your manufacturing operation will need to conduct regular safety meetings.
 Some operations teams conduct these meetings every three months, while others conduct them every month or even every couple of weeks.
 If your accident rate is going up, then more frequent safety meetings will need to occur.

 Safety meetings should be more formal and typically longer than the usual employee meetings.
+To run a correct safety meeting:

 • Focus on one issue at a time

-• Keep it between 20-45 minutes
+• Keep it between 20 to 45 minutes

 • Involve your employees in creating and running the meetings